 Here is Tyler with a few ideas on what you can do with the rings.

-I am going to teach you a real simple way, a simple hold that you can do in order to build that strength and stability.
+I am going to teach you a really simple way, a simple hold that you can do to build that strength and stability.

 Now, why are rings so cool?

-It is because they are unilateral so you’ve got to stabilize two different portions at the same time, and they require full body tension.
-If you try to use gymnastic rings without keeping your body completely tensed then you are not going to get the results you want and you are not be able to do the various exercises.
+It is because they are unilateral so you’ve got to stabilize two different portions at the same time, and they require full-body tension.
+If you try to use gymnastic rings without keeping your body completely tensed then you are not going to get the results you want and you are not able to do the various exercises.

 So how will you work up with your clients in doing this?

 First of all, you have to teach them how to keep their arms locked into their body and how to fire all the muscles at the same time.
 You can do that by bringing your arm down by your body you can put your fingers underneath your wrist and you can lift outward.
 Their whole goal is to keep their body down there.

 In that position, you can test their pec muscle and see if their pec muscle is firing.
 Then you can turn them on their back and test their lat muscle and see if their lat muscle is firing.
 This is one of the few exercises that really uses all the muscles in the upper body to pull the arm down to the side.

 And finally, you want to do so with a straight arm to avoid trying to use more of your biceps and those internal shoulder rotators.
 You also want to test and see if that triceps is firing to make everything locked out and straight.